tdas/incubator-spark/docs/streaming-programming-guide.md

 {% endhighlight %}

 This `lines` DStream represents the stream of data that will be received from the data server.
-Each records in this stream is a line of text.
+Each record in this stream is a line of text.
 Then, we want to split the the lines by space into words.

 {% highlight java %}